Eomys/MoSQITo/docs/source/contribution/how_to_contribute.rst

 Checklist for the development of a new metric
 -----------------------------------------------
 .. warning::
-    Each function in the function library shall come with:
+    Each function in the library shall come with:
      * a complete docstring including the parameters definition and an example (see ``docstring_template.txt`` in the docs folder )
      * a documentation presenting the sources used for the implementation and showing how the implementation is validated (in the *documentation* folder)
      * a unit test (in the *tests* folder)